BeatleJuicePack/Python-Scripts/googleNews/README.md

 These projects are intended to be an easy way to practice coding while requiring little to no knowledge of programming.
 Check the README.md files within each directory for more information.

+** Lite displays headers and links to the articles
+** Heavy displays all news articles that have been tagged by popularity based on all major categories displayed by Google News
+** Regular displays a summary of roughly the top 10 news articles at the time

 ## Getting Started

 Just clone/download the files and any dependencies for your project then run the script using the "python googleNews.py".